brandonbell/heka-gzip-multifilter/README.md

 heka-gzip-multifilter
 =========
-Heka Filter to combine streams based on a tag and Gzip them.
+Heka Filter to combine streams separately based on a tag and Gzip them.
 [Mozilla Heka](http://hekad.readthedocs.org/)

 GzipMultiFilter
 ==========
-GzipMultiFilter aggregates streams based on a defined tag and Gzips them after a configurable time / size is hit.
+GzipMultiFilter aggregates streams separately based on a defined tag and Gzips them after a configurable time / size is hit.
 This plugin should be treated as experimental as it has not been tested in a high volume environment.

 Note: Each payload that is output will add Field[Partition] = `field_tag`.  (i.e. Field[Partition] = '2014-01-01' if stream is being split by date)